-During its eighth flyby of the Sun in April, the spacecraft encountered the specific magnetic and particle conditions at around 8.1 million miles above the solar surface that told scientists it finally entered the solar atmosphere.
+During its eighth flyby of the Sun in April, the spacecraft encountered specific magnetic and particle conditions at around 8.1 million miles above the solar surface, telling scientists it finally entered the solar atmosphere.

 The new milestone marks one major step for Parker Solar Probe and one giant leap for solar science, NASA said, adding that it will help scientists uncover critical information about our closest star and its influence on the solar system.